neuropsychology/NeuroKit/docs/examples/qrs_extraction.rst

 Extract and Visualize Heartbeats (QRS)
 ========================================

-This example shows how to use Neurokit to extract and visualize the QRS complex in electrocardiogram (ECG) signal.
+This example shows how to use NeuroKit to extract and visualize the QRS complexes (individual heartbeats) from an electrocardiogram (ECG).

 Extract the cleaned ECG signal
 -------------------------------